dwyl/image-classifier/README.md

 We first need to add some initial setup in the `lib/app/application.ex` file.
-Head over there and and change the `start` function like so:
+Head over there and change
+the `start` function like so:

 ```elixir